 Parties can agree to use electronic signatures in private contracts

 Brazil has a comprehensive legal framework for electronic signatures.
 Medida Provisória (MP) 2,200-2 of 2001 established the Brazilian Public Key Infrastructure (ICP-Brasil) and recognized electronic signatures not issued under ICP-Brasil as valid when the parties agree to their use.
 Law 14,063 of 2020 modernized the framework by defining three levels of electronic signatures: simple, advanced, and qualified.
 Simple electronic signatures are accepted for most private transactions, while advanced and qualified signatures are required for interactions with government entities.
-SignForge provides advanced-level electronic signatures that satisfy Law 14,063's requirements for signer identification, exclusive control of signature creation data, and tamper detection.
-The platform's SHA-256 hashing, ECDSA cryptographic verification, and comprehensive audit trail ensure every signature is legally enforceable in Brazilian courts.
+Law 14,063 sets requirements for signer identification, exclusive control of signature creation data, and tamper detection.
+SignForge records SHA-256 hashing, ECDSA cryptographic verification, and a comprehensive audit trail against each of them.

 Provides advanced-level electronic signatures meeting Law 14,063 requirements